On the Job

 During Summer Semester, including Exam Week (A; B; C; A+B or other combination):

-• No more than 20 total combined hours for all student employment positions if registered full time for Summer Semester.
+• No more than 20 total combined hours for all student employment positions if registered as a full time student for Summer Semester.

-• No more than 28 total combined hours for all student employment positions if not registered full time for Summer Semester.
+• No more than 28 total combined hours for all student employment positions if registered as less than full time student for Summer Semester.

 During University Break work periods, between semesters: